ioccc-src/winner/2005/giljade/README.md

 advantages over the original:

-1. Their layout is more precise (Notice the annoying \ at the 10'th line of the original program which is actually a 'layout bug'
+1. Their layout is more precise (Notice the annoying \ at the 10'th line of the original program which is actually a 'layout bug').

-2. Their binary output does not rely on the source file being in the same directory, and will not dump core like the original if it doesn't.  :)
+2. Their binary output does not rely on the source file being in the same directory, and will not dump core if it doesn't (like the original does).  :)

 3. They have much more comments (Not very helpful ones though).